YuriiPavlenko/Calculatti/readme.md

 ## 2. How to do async function to work with API.

-  This function sends an HTTP query and returns the result of the calculation from the site In my project I used the **Newton-API**
+  This function sends an HTTP query and returns the result of the calculation from the site.

+  In my project I used the **Newton-API**

 ```